Afro fusion: 2000s–2010s

 Afrofusion dancer Luyanda Sidiya choreographed Umnikelo, featured in the double bill Mayhem, and it won the Silver Standard Bank Ovation Award at the National Arts Festival in Grahamstown that year.
 Umnikelo incorporated Xhosa traditional lyricism.
 Sidiya conducted Afro-fusion dance workshops abroad and spent three years in the United Kingdom, initially as a dancer with the ACE Dance and Music Company before assuming the role of rehearsal director.

 In 2013, Nigerian afrofusion and soul singer Villy (Oliseh John Odili) and his band the Xtreme Volumes blended afrobeat, soul and highlife among other genres.

 In 2014, Luyanda Sidiya presented his afro-fusion piece Umnikelo at Vuyani Dance Theatre's, US premiere during the Fall for Dance Festival in New York.
 The performance garnered positive recognition, including a favorable mention in the New York Times.

 Sylvia Glasser and Maria Kint received recognition from former Netherlands to South Africa ambassador André Haspels of His Majesty, King Willem-Alexander of The Netherlands.
 Glasser and Kint were honored with knighthoods for their individual efforts in advancing relations between South Africa and the Netherlands spanning the period from apartheid onwards.
 Sylvia Glasser and Maria Kint were bestowed with the Order of Oranje-Nassau for their contributions to democracy, cultural collaboration between South Africa and the Netherlands, education and the arts.

 Bacardi house pioneer DJ Spoko, musical artist and afrofuturist Spoek Mathambo, guitarist Andre Geldenhuys, drummer Michael Buchanan and Bhekisenzo Cele formed the ensemble, Fantasma.
-Incorporating a wide range of incluences Fantasma combined kwaito, traditional music, maskandi, Shangaan electro, hip hop, punk rock, electronica, psychedelic rock, Southern soul and various other genres.
+Incorporating a wide range of influences Fantasma combined kwaito, traditional music, maskandi, Shangaan electro, hip hop, punk rock, electronica, psychedelic rock, Southern soul and various other genres.

 Batuk, released their debut EP Musica da Terra (meaning ‘music of the earth’ in Portuguese).
 The collective was described as " a South African collective with a post-modern approach to spreading pan-Africanism" by Radio France Internationale.
 The trio comprises Aero Manyelo, Manteiga and Spoek Mathambo.
 Their songs delve into a diverse array of topics, spanning African pride, war, feminism, conservation and nature.The group's music bridges African culture and African languages alongside the drawing from and fusion of zouk, kuduro, afro house, deep house, tribal house, soul, techno and traditional African music.
 The EP included collaborations with Nandi Ndlovu, Grupo Zore and Grupo Makarita from Mozambique, Congolese musician Lebon alongside Giovanni Kiyingi, Annet Nandujja and Nilotica from Uganda.